filisko/tracy-redbean/README.md

 #### Basic example

-I would recommend you to have a look to RedBean's official website [debugging page](http://www.redbeanphp.com/index.php?p=/debugging).
 ##### Parameters:
-1. **$logger**: Instance of your RedBean logger, you will probably put something very similar to what is in the example
+1. **$logger**: Instance of your RedBean logger, you will probably put something very similar to what is in the example.
 2. **$keep_cache** (default: false): Show or not "-- keep-cache" of RedBean's queries.
 3. **$icon**: Custom base64 encoded 16x16 image for the panel.
 4. **$title**: Custom title.